 Mortgage interest rates can also be fixed or variable.
 Fixed interest rates are guaranteed not to change, whereas variable rates may fluctuate.
 Variable interest rates can change quite frequently, as they’re heavily influenced by the economy.

 Savings accounts work differently from credit accounts because the interest rates earn you money rather than cost you money.
 All savings accounts come with a variable base rate, with most calculated daily on your principal balance and paid into your account monthly.
 This is referred to as compound interest: the interest payments you earn then go on to earn their own interest.
-Certificates of deposit (CDs) and other savings options work similarly, though CDs offer fixed interest rates.
+Other savings options like certificates of deposit (CDs) work similarly, though CDs offer fixed interest rates.

 Keep the following in mind when comparing interest rates:

-- The actual rate.
+The actual rate.
 Look at how competitive the interest rate is when comparing.
 While the cheapest isn’t necessarily the best, a better interest rate can do a lot to save you money in the long run.

-- Fees.
+Fees.
 Check for any fees that the account or loan has, including upfront and ongoing fees.
 If you find an option with a competitive interest rate but sky-high fees, calculate whether it’s still the best option.

-- Apples-to-apples.
+Account type.
 While comparing interest rates across products is a good idea, make sure the products you’re comparing are similar.
 For example, you might compare one credit card to another one with a much lower interest rate, but no features.